julienawonga/365_challenge/README.md

 ## Contact

-If you have any questions or concerns, you can contact Julien Awon'ga via Twitter (@julienawon) or LinkedIn (Julien Awonga).
+If you have any questions or concerns, you can contact Julien Awon'ga via Twitter (@julienawonga) or LinkedIn (Julien Awonga).